Micrurus frontalis

-Micrurus frontalis, also known as the southern coral snake or short-tailed coral snake, is a species of highly venomous coral snake in the family Elapidae.
-It is found in South America.
+Micrurus frontalis, also known commonly as the short-tailed coral snake, the southern coral snake, cobra coral de rabo curto in Brazilian Portuguese, and coral cola corta in South American Spanish, is a species of highly venomous snake in the family Elapidae.
+The species is native to eastern South America.
+There are no recognized subspecies.

 Description

-This species grows on average to 75 cm in length, with a maximum of 164 cm already reported.
+Large for its genus, Micrurus frontalis grows on average to a total length (tail included) of 75 cm, with a maximum reported total length of 164 cm.
+Many adults are 65–100 cm in total length.

 The color of the head varies, with a gray pigment on the top of the snout.
-The body pattern consists of very wide red bands that are separated by a series of 10–15 narrower black triads with 3 blacks separated by narrow white bands.
-The dorsal scales are red, with black tips of dark appearance.
+The body pattern consists of very wide red rings that are separated by a series of 10–15 narrower black triads.
+Each triad consists of three black rings separated by white rings.
+The red dorsal scales have black tips.
 The tail has two complete triads.

+In this species of New World coral snake there is little difference in scale counts between sexes.
+Males have 213–230 ventrals and 19–25 subcaudals, and females have 218–232 ventrals and 19–22 subcaudals.

+Behavior

-It is a nocturnal, terrestrial and fossorial snake, which digs loose soil or litter, has been one of the main accident-causing corals in Southeast South America, although it is not relatively aggressive towards humans, it has Oviparous reproduction, although eggs / clutch has not been reported.
+Micrurus frontalis is a nocturnal, terrestrial, and fossorial snake, which digs in loose soil or plant litter.
+It has been one of the main accident-causing coral snakes in southeastern South America, although it is not relatively aggressive towards humans.

-Distribution and habitat
+Reproduction

+Micrurus frontalis has oviparous reproduction, although data on eggs and clutch size has not been reported.

+Geographic distribution

 Micrurus frontalis is found in south-central Brazil, Paraguay, and northern Argentina.

+Habitat

-It mainly lives in humid forests, tropical and subtropical deciduous forests, savannas, sandy and rocky areas, in secondary vegetation such as pastures and agricultural land, close to marshes and streams, it inhabits lowlands, from sea level to an elevation of 700 m.
+The preferred natural habitats of Micrurus frontalis are humid forests, tropical and subtropical deciduous forests, savannas, sandy and rocky areas, and secondary vegetation such as pastures and agricultural land, close to marshes and streams.
+It inhabits lowlands, from sea level to an elevation of 700 m.

 Diet

-It feeds on lizards and other snakes (including blind snakes).
+Micrurus frontalis preys upon lizards and other snakes, including blind snakes.
 Cannibalism has been reported in this species.